mommy-momi/AppManager/README.md

 ## Initing the bot, for devs

 1.)
-Make sure you have a versioin compatible with the one in the `version` file
+Make sure you have a version compatible with the one in the `version` file

 2.) create a `config.bot.json` file in the `./botsrc/bot` directory with the following info: